 The MCSD New Entrant Audit section will assist in accomplishing the FMCSA goal of reducing the number of crashes and fatalities involving large trucks and commercial buses by conducting at least 400 New Entrant Safety Audits with the regulated time frames.
-Using A & I data, Mississippi could see a 10% increase OR greater during FY 21-FY 2023 in the number of new commercial carriers entering the industry.
+New Entrant Audits totaled 612 in FY 2021, and should continue to increase in 2022 and 2023.
+Using the NEWS Dashboard table, Mississippi could see a 20% increase OR greater during FY 21-FY 2023 in the number of new commercial carriers entering the industry.